 Here’s a compact laundry area inside a small utility room, with the washer and dryer stacked together.

 Similar to your bathroom and kitchen, your laundry is considered a wet area.
 Install exhaust fans to prevent mould growth, avoid water damage, and keep your clothes from smelling musty.

 Aside from the exhaust fan, you may also want to consider adding windows to your laundry area.
 This will let fresh air in and help dry your clothes.

 4. Build storage during laundry renovation

 Every laundry requires adequate storage so you have room to hide your detergents, fabric conditioners, dryer sheets, stain and odour removers, cleaning supplies, ironing boards, sewing kits, and more.

-It is highly recommended to build a custom-cabinetry with a mix of open shelves, cupboards, and drawers of different sizes.
+It is highly recommended to build custom cabinetry with a mix of open shelves, cupboards, and drawers of different sizes.

 - Tall and narrow cabinets are perfect for storing the ironing board.
 You can also use it for storing mops and brooms.

 - Overhead cupboards are for storing chemicals and products that are harmful to children and pets.

 - Drawers with varying depths for items you always use.